 Dutch Fort of Elephant Pass

-Currently Elephant Pass is synonymous with death and destruction.
+Presently, Elephant Pass is synonymous with death and destruction.
 Many a battle has been fought in this narrow stretch of land that connects the Jaffna peninsula to the mainland.
-Thousands have died on either side of the ethnic divide fighting for this strategic piece of real-estate.
+Thousands have died on either side of the ethnic divide fighting for this strategic piece of real estate.
 The significance of Elephant Pass was identified centuries before it became a death ground for Sri Lankan youth in the recent past.

 The Dutch were the first to erect a fort here.
 It was more like a stockade or a watch post.
-Though well fortified and built with strong defenses the extent of the fortifications were much smaller to that of Galle or Jaffna forts.
-For a better known comparison the fortification at Elephant Pass can be compared to the Star Fort at Matara.
-Elephant Pass fort was part of an elaborate defensive structure that was meant to protect the Jaffna peninsula.
-On the southern edge of the peninsula it stood along with two other such forts that were linearly situated across the “neck” of the narrow peninsula.
-Elephant Pass was the southern most fortification out of these forts.
-Three miles north east from Elephant Pass in the general area of Iyakachchi was situated the second fortification called Pas Beschutter.
-Further to the north east from this point was the third Dutch fortification named Pas Pyl.
+Though well fortified and built with strong defenses the extent of the fortifications was much smaller than that of Galle or Jaffna forts.
+For a better-known comparison, the fortification at Elephant Pass can be compared to the Star Fort at Matara.
+Elephant Pass Fort was part of an elaborate defensive structure that was meant to protect the Jaffna peninsula.
+On the southern edge of the peninsula, it stood along with two other forts that were linearly situated across the “neck” of the narrow peninsula.
+Elephant Pass was the southernmost fortification out of these forts.
+Three miles northeast from Elephant Pass on the general area of Iyakachchi the second fortification called Pas Beschutter was situated.
+Further to the northeast from this point was the third Dutch fortification named Pas Pyl.

-In fact Elephant Pass is assumed to have got its name due to the pachyderms being herded towards Jaffna from the mainland for export.
+In fact, Elephant Pass is assumed to have got its name due to elephants being herded towards Jaffna from the mainland for export.
 Dutch records indicate that elephants that were abundant in the Wanni area were captured through Kraals and then herded to Jaffna.
 The point at which these herds crossed the Jaffna lagoon later became known as Elephant Pass.

 Also See